 3. Keep Joomla clean

 Remove all plugins which you no longer use from Joomla.
-This not only makes managing the plugins easier, but will also improve the general performance of the backend.
+This not only makes managing the plugins easier but will also improve the general performance of the backend.
 When you choose new plugins for your site, also keep an eye on the reviews.
-Check if people experience longer loading time when using a plugin.
+Check if people experience a longer loading time when using a plugin.

 4. Enable Compression

 All modern browsers accept gzip compressed content.
 It can reduce the size of the content by 75% or more.
-It is a lossless compression.
-Unlike most ways of compressing an image where you lose a little bit of quality, the compressed html can be fully restored.
+It is lossless compression.
+Unlike most ways of compressing an image where you lose a little bit of quality, the compressed HTML can be fully restored.
 Using this feature can save users a lot of data usage.